Mikejo5000/vsts-docs-pr/docs/work/track/query-numeric.md

 <a id="work"/>
 ##Queries and charts based on remaining and completed work

-Based on the process your team project references, you can assign the following fields to tasks or bugs.
+Based on the process your project references, you can assign the following fields to tasks or bugs.

 | Process | Available fields   |
 |---------|---------|---------|